CV(LEGAL) - FACILITIES CONSTRUCTION

 Payment and Performance Bonds

-For a contract in excess of $100,000, a performance bond shall be executed in the amount of the contract conditioned on the faithful performance of the work according to the plans, specifications, and contract documents.
-The bond is solely for the protection of a district.
+The performance bond is solely for the protection of the district awarding the public work contract, in the amount of the contract, and conditioned on the faithful performance of the work in accordance with the plans, specifications, and contract documents.
 Gov't Code 2253.021(b)

 Failure to Obtain Payment Bond

-If a board fails to obtain a payment bond covering a contract in excess of $25,000 from the prime contractor, it is subject to the same liability as a surety would be, and a payment bond beneficiary is entitled to a lien on money due to the prime contractor in the same manner and to the same extent as if the contract were subject to Subchapter J, Chapter 53, Property Code.
-Gov't Code 2253.027
+- A payment bond beneficiary is entitled to a lien on money due to the prime contractor in the same manner and to the same extent as if the public work contract were subject to Property Code Chapter 53, Subchapter J (Lien on Money Due Public Works Contractor).

 Bond for Insured Loss

-A board shall ensure that an insurance company that is fulfilling its obligation under a contract of insurance by arranging for the replacement of a loss, rather than by making a cash payment directly to the governmental entity, furnishes or has furnished by a contractor:
+A district shall ensure that an insurance company that is fulfilling its obligation under a contract of insurance by arranging for the replacement of a loss, rather than by making a cash payment directly to the district, furnishes or has furnished by a contractor:

-- A performance bond for the benefit of a district, as described above; and
+- A performance bond as described above for the benefit of a district; and

-These bonds shall be furnished before the contractor begins work.
+The bonds required to be furnished by the provisions above shall be furnished before the contractor begins work.
 It is an implied obligation under a contract of insurance for the insurance company to furnish these bonds.

 Exception to Bond Requirement

-The requirement that a district secure a performance or payment bond from an insurance company, above, does not apply when a surety company is complying with an obligation under a bond that had been issued for the benefit of the district.
+These provisions do not apply to a district when a surety company is complying with an obligation under a bond that had been issued for the benefit of the district.